 Recommended vehicle modifications:

-In order to safely navigate the more difficult trails, a 4X4 Hi Clearance vehicle recommended.
-For the more difficult roads and trails it’s recommended at least a suspension up grade with a minimum 2.5” lift, 33” mud-terrain tire, a Posi-traction differential or locker, preferably 2.
-If you go with a higher lift and 35” tires, it’s also recommended to add lower gears.
-Remember one thing!
-Every modification leads to another to compensate for the first and these modifications should be planned by experienced professionals for the desired performance.
+In order to safely navigate the more difficult trails, a 4X4 high-clearance vehicle is recommended.
+A recommendation for the more difficult roads includes a suspension upgrade with a minimum 2.5” lift, 33” mud-terrain tires, a Posi-traction differential or locker–preferably 2.
+If you go with a higher lift and 35” tires, it is also recommended to add lower gears.
+Remember, every modification leads to another to compensate for the first.
+Modifications should be planned by experienced professionals for the desired performance.
 The sky is the limit depending on desired characteristics and finances.
-Transfer case and gas tank skid plates are recommended as well as heavy duty differential covers or skid plates.
-For automatic transmission vehicles, an external transmission cooler is recommended for the higher elevations and longer trails.
+Transfer case and gas tank skid plates are recommended as well as heavy-duty differential covers or skid plates.
+An external transmission cooler is recommended for the higher elevations and longer trails for automatic transmission vehicles.

 Depending on the trip you may want to bring along additional gear for fishing, hunting, camping, binoculars, prospecting, and gear for whatever you like to do.

 PLEASE TREAD LIGHTLY!
 Be smart, be safe, leave no trace you were there, be courteous to other travelers, explorers and sportsmen, Remember we aren’t hear for a long time we are only here for a good time.